Piano Trio (Tchaikovsky)

-Pyotr Ilyich Tchaikovsky's Trio in A minor, Op.
+Pyotr Ilyich Tchaikovsky's Piano Trio in A minor, Op.
 50, was written in Rome between December 1881 and late January 1882.
 It is subtitled À la mémoire d’un grand artiste [In memory of a great artist], in reference to Nikolai Rubinstein, his close friend and mentor, who had died on 23 March 1881.
 It is scored for piano, violin, and cello.

 The work's first version was completed by late January 1882.
 Private performances were held in March and April.
 The work underwent considerable revision before its premiere on 30 October at a quartet concert of the Russian Musical Society in Moscow.
 The players at the performance were Sergei Taneyev (piano), Jan Hřímalý (violin), and Wilhelm Fitzenhagen (cello).

 Structure

 The piece is marked by a tragic perspective and is in two movements: